ntop/n2n/doc/BuildConfig.md

 There are reports of compile errors showing `n2n_seed': random_numbers.c:(.text+0x214): undefined reference to _rdseed64_step'` even though the CPU should support it, see #696.
 In this case, best solution found so far is to disable `RDSEED` support by adding `-U__RDSEED__` to the `CFLAGS`.

-## OpenSSL Support

-Some ciphers' speed can take advantage of OpenSSL support which is disabled by default as the built-in ciphers already prove reasonably fast in most cases.
-OpenSSL support can be configured using

-`./configure --with-openssl`

-which then will include OpenSSL 1.1 if found on the system.
-This can be combined with the hardware support and compiler optimizations such as

-`./configure --with-openssl CFLAGS="-O3 -march=native"`

-Please do no forget to `make clean` after (re-)configuration and before building (again) using `make`.

-## ZSTD Compression Support

-In addition to the built-in LZO1x for payload compression (`-z1` at the edge's commandline), n2n optionally supports [ZSTD](https://github.com/facebook/zstd).
-As of 2020, it is considered cutting edge and [praised](https://en.wikipedia.org/wiki/Zstandard) for reaching the currently technologically possible Pareto frontier in terms of CPU power versus compression ratio.
-ZSTD support can be configured using

-`./configure --with-zstd`

-which then will include ZSTD if found on the system.
-It will be available via `-z2` at the edges.
-Of course, it can be combined with the other features mentioned above:

-`./configure --with-zstd --with-openssl CFLAGS="-O3 -march=native"`

-Again, and this needs to be reiterated sufficiently often, please do no forget to `make clean` after (re-)configuration and before building (again) using `make`.

 ## SPECK – ARM NEON Hardware Acceleration

 By default, SPECK does not take advantage of ARM NEON hardware acceleration even if compiled with `-march=native`.
 The reason is that the NEON implementation proved to be slower than the 64-bit scalar code on Raspberry Pi 3B+, see [here](https://github.com/ntop/n2n/issues/563).